 The value of 1.25x miles vs. 2x miles

-The Capital One VentureOne Card offers 1.25x Venture miles per dollar spent, while the Capital One Venture Card and Capital One Venture X Card offer 2x Venture miles per dollar spent.
+The Capital One VentureOne Card offers 1.25x miles per dollar spent, while the Capital One Venture Card and Capital One Venture X Card offer 2x miles per dollar spent.
 So how should you account for the difference in value there?

-- At a valuation of 1.0 cents per Venture mile, that’s a difference in return of 0.75% on spending
+- At a valuation of 1.0 cents per mile, that’s a difference in return of 0.75% on spending

-- If you value Venture miles at 1.0 cents each (based on the ability to redeem them as cash toward travel purchases), then you’d come out ahead with the Venture over the VentureOne if you spend at least $12,667 per year
+- If you value miles at 1.0 cents each (based on the ability to redeem them as cash toward travel purchases), then you’d come out ahead with the Venture over the VentureOne if you spend at least $12,667 per year

-- If you value Venture miles at 1.7 cents each (based on the ability to convert them into airline miles at a 1:1 ratio), then you’d come out ahead with the Venture over the VentureOne if you spend at least $7,451 per year
+- If you value miles at 1.7 cents each (based on the ability to convert them into airline miles at a 1:1 ratio), then you’d come out ahead with the Venture over the VentureOne if you spend at least $7,451 per year

 This doesn’t even factor in that the Venture Card offers a TSA PreCheck or Global Entry credit, access to Capital One Lounges twice per year, etc.